Frans-L/Robotikka-RobotUprising17/README.md

 ## Structure

 * **Robotikka_AI.c**
     * It's the brain of the robot.
-It solves some challengess automatically by using its sensors.
+It solves some challenges automatically by using its sensors.
 * **BluetoothController.c**
     * Remote controller of the robot.
 Robotikka_AI will stop running when BluetoothController sends orders over bluetooth.